ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 `shift`/`reset` are readily available in the [`transformers`](https://hackage.haskell.org/package/transformers) Haskell library, within module `Control.Monad.Trans.Cont`.

-Here's a minimal snippet to use both `shift` and `reset`, composed with variable "mutation" in the `State` monad, to elucidate how the _order_ of variable mutation is affected :
+Here's a minimal snippet to use both `shift` and `reset`, composed with variable "mutation" in the `State` monad.
+To be precise we will use the continuation _monad transformer_ `ContT`, and its corresponding operators `shiftT` and `resetT`, to compose other "effects" together with continuations:

 {% highlight haskell %}
 t1 :: ContT Int (State [Int]) Int